Apurba-Khanra1999/studio/README.md

 ## 🧠 Core Concepts & Features

-### Authentication & API Key Management
+### Authentication & Data Storage

-*   **Firebase Authentication**: The app supports email/password and Google Sign-In.
+*   **Firebase Authentication**: The app supports email/password and Google Sign-In for secure user management.
-*   **User-Provided API Key**: After logging in for the first time, users are prompted to enter their Google Gemini API key.
-*   **Secure Local Storage**: The API key is stored securely in the browser's `localStorage`, scoped to the logged-in user.
-It is never exposed in the source code or sent to any server other than Google's AI services.
+*   **User-Scoped Data**: All task and notification data is saved in your browser's `localStorage` and is tied to your unique user ID, ensuring your data is completely private and separate from other users.

 ### The Kanban Board (`/board`)